tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

       } Certificate;
 ~~~~

 This allows the use of a short key id.
+Note that this is orthogonal
+to the rest of the changes.

 IMPORTANT: You really want to include the certificate in the handshake
 transcript somehow, but this isn't specified for how.